-Receivables Securitization Facility - On July 29, 2014, we completed the renewal of our receivables securitization facility.
-The new \$650 million, 3-year facility replaces the prior \$600 million, 364-day facility.
-Under the facility, the Railroad sells most of its eligible third-party receivables to Union Pacific Receivables, Inc. (UPRI), a wholly-owned, bankruptcy-remote subsidiary that may subsequently transfer, without recourse, an undivided interest in accounts receivable to investors.
+Receivables Securitization Facility - The Railroad maintains a \$650 million, 3-year receivables securitization facility maturing in July 2017 under which it sells most of its eligible third-party receivables to Union Pacific Receivables, Inc. (UPRI), a consolidated, wholly-owned, bankruptcy-remote subsidiary that may subsequently transfer, without recourse, an undivided interest in accounts receivable to investors.
 The investors have no recourse to the Railroad's other assets except for customary warranty and indemnity claims.
 Creditors of the Railroad do not have recourse to the assets of UPRI.

-The amount outstanding under the facility was \$400 million and \$0 at December 31, 2014, and December 31, 2013, respectively.
-The facility was supported by \$1.2 billion and \$1.1 billion of accounts receivable as collateral at December 31, 2014, and December 31, 2013, respectively, which, as a retained interest, is included in accounts receivable, net in our Consolidated Statements of Financial Position.
+The amount outstanding under the facility was \$400 million at both December 31, 2015, and December 31, 2014, respectively.
+The facility was supported by \$0.9 billion and \$1.2 billion of accounts receivable as collateral at December 31, 2015, and December 31, 2014, respectively, which, as a retained interest, is included in accounts receivable, net in our Consolidated Statements of Financial Position.